Georgia State Route 75: White County connector route

 State Route 75 Connector (SR 75 Conn.) is a 1.3 mi connector for SR 75 that connects US 129/SR 11 and US 129 Byp./SR 11 Byp. with the SR 75 mainline.
 Its entire length is just north of the city.
 It is named Hulsey Road for its entire path.

 It begins at an intersection with US 129/SR 11 north-northwest of the city of Cleveland.
 Here, the roadway continues as US 129 Byp./SR 11 Byp.
 (Appalachian Parkway).
 It travels to the east-northeast.
 It curves to a more easterly direction and meets its northern terminus, an intersection with SR 75 (Helen Highway).

 Between the beginning of 2017 and the beginning of 2019, SR 75 Conn. was established.

+Special Features and Designations

+State Route 75 is notable for its inclusion in the National Highway System (NHS), but only within the segment shared with US 76/SR 2.
+This designation highlights the route's importance for national economic and defense purposes.
+Additionally, SR 75 passes through the picturesque Chattahoochee-Oconee National Forest, providing scenic views and recreational access, especially near the Helen area.
+The route's northern segment also offers unique views of the Blue Ridge Mountains, making it a popular choice for travelers exploring northern Georgia.